smarter-sh/community/committee-steering/governance/wg-governance.md

-# Kubernetes Working Group Formation and Disbandment
+# Smarter Working Group Formation and Disbandment

 ## Process Overview and Motivations
 Working Groups provide a formal avenue for disparate groups to collaborate around a common problem, craft a balanced